 You can include Missouri Baptist Children's Home in the final distribution of your estate to help the hurting and abused children in our care.
 In this way, your life continues to have a positive influence long after you're in Heaven!
-Future generations of children, youth and families will benefit from the compassion adn generosity of donors that made this choice.
+Future generations of children, youth and families will benefit from the compassion and generosity of donors who made this choice.

 There are several simple ways to make a bequest to the ministries of Missouri Baptist Children's Home through your will: